aryavtaneja/ai-api/README.md

 ## Running
 1. Set up environment variables (see below).
 2. Build and run the project.
+3. Docs are available at the `/api-docs` endpoint.

 ## Docker
 2. Build the image: `docker build -t ai-api .`